pluralsight/guides/draft/interesting-apis/real-time-sms-sentiment-visualization-with-twilio-fanout-cloud-and-isomorphic-react/article.md

 `ReactCSSTransitionGroup` wraps the elements you want to animate.
 By default, it renders a `span` to wrap them, but since we're going to work with `li` elements, we specify the wrapper tag `ul` with the `component` property. `className` becomes a property of the rendered component, as any other property that doesn't belong to `ReactCSSTransitionGroup`.

 `transitionName` is the prefix used to identify the CSS classes to perform the animation.
-Based on this, add the following classes to `public/css/style.css`:
+Based on this, add the following CSS classes to `public/css/style.css`:
 ```css
 .msg-transition-enter {
 	opacity: 0.01;